Saitejaswini-25/chatbot/README.md

 Contributing
 Feel free to fork the repository, open issues, and submit pull requests if you'd like to contribute to the project!

--Technologies: Added TypeScript as a primary language used for coding
+- Technologies: Added TypeScript as a primary language used for coding
 - Project Features: Included the interactive nature of answering basic questions, which is a key feature of your project.